 How did the study work?

 The study ran throughout 2016 and recruited over 13,000 people from all 124 postcode areas of the UK, from Orkney to the Isles of Scilly.
 Using a smartphone app developed by healthcare software company uMotif, participants recorded daily symptoms while the local weather was determined from location data provided by the smartphone’s GPS.
 This analysis looked at data from 2,658 people who provided daily data on most days for around six months.
 The participants had a range of different health issues, predominantly arthritis.
+Healthcare software can be of great help to people who are in need of better communication with their illness, etc. Foresee Medical produce their own healthcare software with NLP (natural language processing) to help people.

 What were the findings?

 Humid days were most likely to be painful, whereas dry days were least likely to be painful.
 Low pressure and higher wind speed were also linked to more painful days, although to a lesser extent than humidity.
+Knowing this, more people will now be able to plan their days more effectively as they will be aware that the weather does have an impact on their pain.
+On these painful, humid days, people could now plan ahead and take some CBD to help manage their pain better.
+To purchase some CBD, sufferers could Visit this website if they wanted to.
+CBD might just help to make those painful days more manageable.

 Despite many people believing pain to be influenced by temperature, there was no association observed, when averaged across the population.